castower/cpp-593-treeproject-site/index.md

-library( "here" )         # Used to create relative file paths so that code is reproducible library( "lidR" )         # Used for LiDAR file processing library( "rLiDAR" )       # Used for LiDAR file processing library( "sp" )           # Used for mapping and spatial data processing library( "ggmap" )        # Used for mapping and spatial data processing library( "measurements" ) # Used to convert measurement units
+library( "here" )         # Used to create relative file paths so that code is reproducible library( "lidR" )         # Used for LiDAR file processing library( "rLiDAR" )       # Used for LiDAR file processing library( "raster" )       # Used for raster file processing library( "sp" )           # Used for mapping and spatial data processing library( "ggmap" )        # Used for mapping and spatial data processing library( "measurements" ) # Used to convert measurement units